Neermita18/IR_Drop_AI_for_EDA/README.md

 ### Architecture Components
 1.  **Spatial Encoder (2D):** A CNN extracting geometric features from the static power maps.
 2.  **Temporal Encoder (3D):** A 3D CNN processing time-series data.
-It uses `AdaptiveAvgPool3d` to collapse the time dimension, effectively asking: *"What was the peak activity at this location across the entire time window?"*
+It uses `AdaptiveAvgPool3d` to collapse the time dimension, effectively asking: *"What was the average or peak activity at this location across the entire time window?"*
 3.  **Fusion Bottleneck:** The features from both encoders are concatenated, merging structural info (grid layout) with dynamic info (activity spikes).

 ### The "Input Attention" Trick
 Instead of generating the IR drop image from scratch (which causes blur), the decoder predicts **4 Weight Maps**.
 These weights are multiplied element-wise with the original high-resolution **Input Spatial Maps**.

 $$\text{Output} = \sum (\text{Input Spatial Maps} \times \text{Learned Weights})$$

+This transfers the crisp, sharp power-grid geometry directly into the prediction.

 ---